150 Most Common Croatian Surnames, With Meanings

 Middle names are not common among Croatians.
 If a person wishes to have more than one name, the two might be combined within the first name.

 Croatian surnames or last names are unique and have been around for quite a long time.
-This list of Croatian surnames also brings you various surnames with their meanings and origins.
-So scroll through the list and choose the one you would like for your baby or keep it handy to suggest to someone else.
+They play a vital role in Croatian culture, reflecting the country’s rich traditions, heritage, and lineage of the families.
+Scroll through the list and choose the one you would like for your baby or keep it handy to suggest to someone else.
 We have included last names starting with almost all the syllables to give you a wide range of options.

 Infographic: Common Croatian Surnames